sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 **Reverse DCF**:
 More meaningful, especially in the early years of your investing journey.
 Instead of determining the fair value of a share, you start with the current share price and work backward to determine what FCF growth is implied by that price.
 From there, you decide whether that FCF growth is realistic or not.
 This approach is more practical for beginners, in my opinion.
 [Reverse DCF explained - YT](https://www.youtube.com/watch?v=K3TPScYBK5s&t=25s)

 **Efficient market theory** suggests that all available information is already reflected in stock prices.
 Meaning stock can never be over or undervalued.
 In a way, Narrative or stock growth determines price.
-While a news which can be pain to business over short term, but over long term (based on your knowledge on business, management etc) you may consider the news to be not that negative.
-Hence the stock maybe efficiently priced as per the news (but in your perspecitve the news is not that negative), so in your perspective the stock looks undervalued.
+While a news which can be pain to business over short term, but over long term (based on your knowledge on business, management etc.) you may consider the news to be not that negative.
+Hence the stock maybe efficiently priced as per the news (but in your perspective the news is not that negative), so in your perspective the stock looks undervalued.

 > You want great businesses that are having temporary problems.

-In my opnion,  risk of owning individual stocks, can be reduced to certain extent if u diversify enough and if u know hell lot about the company
+In my opinion,  risk of owning individual stocks, can be reduced to certain extent if u diversify enough and if u know hell lot about the company